IamWorkAndWork/AndroidLoadingPlaceholderExample/README.md

-# loading_placeholder_for_Android_example
-example library for loading placeholder for Android
+# example library for loading placeholder for Android